neels/simple-php-ajax-terminal-wp-plugin/README.md

 # simple-php-ajax-terminal-wp-plugin
 This is a very simple PHP/AJAX terminal WordPress Plugin.
 This Plugin allows you to have a terminal in WordPress admin area.
+Helps when you need ssh access but don't have the details.

 ## How to install:
 Download the zip and install in wp-admin plugins area